nedvesssdd/kernel-builder/README.md

 # aospa-gki-kernel-build
 ## Differences from stock AOSPA kernel
-- Added KSU
+- Added KSU (GKI)
 - Added SUS-FS
 - Added Westwood TCP (set as default)
 - Allow for usage of Magic Mount

 ### SUS-FS Usage
 - To use SUS-FS, you will have to manually modify the provided module to fit your requirements.
 - You may use [this](https://github.com/sidex15/ksu_module_susfs) module instead if you are unsure of what to modify.
+Use the v1.5.2 releases.

 ### Magic Mount
 - To switch to Magic Mount, install the KernelSU apk with Magic Mount from [here](https://github.com/armv7a/KernelSU/releases).
 To switch back, install the official KernelSU apk.